It’s important to connect with your child regularly.

+Day-to-day stresses can make it hard to find time to have fun together — but it’s important for every member of the family.
 Try these free and easy ideas for relaxing and bonding with your child.

-Break a sweat.
+3. Break a sweat.

-Cook up a good time.
+4. Cook up a good time.

-Making nutritious food helps fuel our brains and bodies.
-Getting kids involved in preparation might even make them excited to
+Nutritious food fuels our brains and our bodies.
+Getting kids involved in preparation might even make them excited to sit down to dinner!

 Volunteering isn’t just great for the community — it’s also good for the volunteer.
 Research proves that volunteering can reduce stress and snuff out risky behaviors like substance abuse and smoking.